emberjs/rfcs/text/0496-handlebars-strict-mode.md

 a large amount of extra metadata just so they can be "wired up" correctly at runtime.

-We propose to remove support for partials completely in strict mode.
-Invoking the `{{partial ...}}` keyword in strict mode will be a static (build time) error.
+This feature has already been deprecated, and we propose to remove support for partials completely in strict mode.
+Until the feature has been removed from Ember itself, invoking the `{{partial ...}}` keyword in strict mode will be a static (build time) error.

 The use case of extracting pieces of a template into smaller chunks can be replaced by [template-only components](https://github.com/emberjs/rfcs/pull/278).